 Plumbing (sourced online or in person with a rep)

 Generally, our clients have us handle all other selection meetings on our own and then we present the fully finished plan during the Detailed Design Meeting.
-This phase is a very involved part of our process and it is where the majority of our house will accumulate.
+This phase is a very involved part of our process and it is where the majority of our hours will accumulate.
 We work through each detail to ensure that everything works together and we confirm that we are selecting the right materials based on your family and needs.
 We also create detailed specification sheets to send to the contractor that they can provide accurate pricing.
 We also collect quotes and specification packages, as well as a visual presentation, on all furniture and decor items required for your project.
 After the contractor has finished pricing the materials and finishes we have selected, we review with them one more time to ensure we are sticking to the agreed investment amount.
 We then pivot on any refinements if necessary.
 All of this is done behind the scenes before we meet for our Detailed Design Meeting.

 A NOTE ABOUT DESIGN COORDINATION